jungtaekkim/bayeso/paper.md

 pycma [@HansenN2019software] for acquisition function optimization with covariance matrix adaptation evolution strategy, and tqdm for printing a progress bar.
 Note that this paper is written by referring to BayesO v0.5.4.
-Since a structure of the package can be changed in higher versions of BayesO, see official documentation for more details of our package.
+For higher versions of BayesO, see official documentation.

 Now, we enumerate the implementations of probabilistic regression models, which are supported in our package:

 - Gaussian process regression [@RasmussenCE2006book];
 - Student-$t$ process regression [@ShahA2014aistats];
 - Random forest regression [@BreimanL2001ml].

-Since random forest regression is not a probabilistic model inherently, we compute its mean and variance functions according to the work [@HutterF2014ai].
+Since random forest regression is not a probabilistic model inherently, we compute its mean and variance functions based on the work [@HutterF2014ai].
-These implementations can be found in respective subdirectories, `gp/`, `tp/`, and `trees/`.

 We implement the following acquisition functions: